MBFBioscience/nmf-schema/docs/source/NMF.rst

 ^^^^^^^^^^^^^^^
 The <sparcdata> element stores additional subject and annotation metadata.
 This information allows neuromorphological data files to be queried by species, subject ID, sex, age, and organ of the image sample origin.

-MBF products interface with an external database, Scicrunch that maintains lists of anatomical terms separated by organ, species, and atlas/parcellation scheme.
+MBF Bioscience products interface with an external database, Scicrunch that maintains lists of anatomical terms separated by organ, species, and atlas/parcellation scheme.
 Each anatomy term is associated with a unique identifier and is approved by a team of anatomical experts.
 The <sparcdata> element informs the species, subject, sex, and age of the image sample segmented along with the exact anatomical list used to segment the image.

 .. code-block:: xml